 About REGEN

-Co-designed with stakeholders, innovative participatory processes and digital tool solutions will revitalise underdeveloped areas, enhance the quality of life, and attract new investment.
+Co-designed with local stakeholders, innovative participatory processes and digital tools will revitalize underdeveloped areas, improve quality of life, and attract new investment.

 - Replication 1: Groningen – NL